2212 Sullivan Trail Forks Township Pa. 18040 610-258-2963

 Since spotting a handcycle on a street in Utah I have been on a fascinating journey.
 It looked like something that could help me get into shape for Hip Surgery.
 I was a distance road bike rider until my hips deteriorated to a point I couldn’t ride a regular bicycle.
 In my research I found a used handcycle in Wisconsin.
 In February of 2005 I mailed a certified check for $1300.00 hoping that in a week or so a large box would show up.
 When the box showed up I started with a labored mile and a half trip from the business to the park and back.
 As my fitness increased I would go further and faster.

 The next step would be racing.
 My first Race was in Arlington Virginia in 2006.
 I would find myself on a Criterium Course with some of the best Handcyclist in the United States.
 In the 30 min race I was lapped a few times by the faster racers, I saw racers crash, and managed to lap a few racers myself.
 I would end up near the bottom of the list; however I was hooked in racing.
 Since Arlington in I have traveled up and down the east coast for races and Marathons.
-In the past 10 years I have completed over 30 Marathons and dozens of other cycling style races with the Handcycle.
+In the past 15 years I have completed in over 40 Marathons and dozens of other cycling style races with the Handcycle.

 Types of Handcycles